Instant Delivery

 Here are the main differences between a 401(k) and an IRA:

 Availability and Sponsorship: A 401(k) contribution is an employer-sponsored retirement plan, meaning it is only available to employees of companies or organizations that offer it.
-On the other hand, an IRA is an individual retirement account that can be opened and funded by an individual independent of their employment status.
+On the other hand, an IRA is an individual retirement account that can be opened and funded by an individual, independent of their employment status.

-Contribution Limits: 401(k) plans generally have higher contribution limits than IRAs.
-In 2023, the annual contribution limit for a 401(k) is $20,500 (or $27,000 for individuals aged 50 or older with catch-up contributions).
-In comparison, the annual contribution limit for IRAs is $6,000 (or $7,000 for individuals aged 50 or older with catch-up contributions).
+Contribution Limits: 401(k) plans have higher contribution limits compared to IRAs.
+For 2023, the annual contribution limit for a 401(k) is $20,500 (or $27,000 for an individual aged 50 or older with catch-up contributions).
+By contrast, the IRA has a contribution limit of 6,000 (or 7,000 with catch-up contributions) per year.

 When Were Individual Retirement Accounts Created?